This post contains affiliate links.

 Family Grandstand tickets for Canadian Grand Prix

-Unfortunately, starting from the 2024 Montreal Grand Prix, that’s no longer the case.
-Children under 11 will have to pay a slightly reduced rate and children over 11 will have to pay the full grandstand seat price.
+Previously children under the age of 15 were able to sit in the Family Grandstand with their parents for free.
+Unfortunately that’s no longer the case.
+Now children under 11 will have to pay a slightly reduced rate (25% discount) and children over 11 will have to pay the full grandstand seat price.

 Additionally people over 65 now have to pay full price too, whereas they used to be offered a discounted rate.